-Dr. Parberry received his PhD in 1984 from the University of Warwick in England.
-Twenty of his more than thirty years experience in academia are at the rank of Full Professor.
-He is author or coauthor of over 100 academic publications that include six books and over 75 articles (23 as sole author) in peer-reviewed journals, conferences, and workshops.
-These cover a wide range of computing topics that include analog computing, artificial intelligence, artificial neural networks, audio computing, circuit complexity, combinatorial search, computational complexity theory, computational economics, computational geography, computational learning theory, computational meteorology, computational number theory, computer graphics, computer science education, data structures, design and analysis of algorithms, entertainment computing, fault-tolerant computing, game programming, game programming education, interconnection networks, load sharing, mathematical puzzles, mechatronics, packet routing, parallel computing, path planning, procedural content generation, philosophy of computing, randomized algorithms, real-time algorithms, robotics, software agents, sorting networks, video game cognitive assessment, and visualization of algorithms.
-At the time of writing, Ian Parberry's publications have been cited over 1900 times, his h-index is 22, his i10-index is 49, and his Erdös number is 3.
+Ian Parberry's research career and publication record covers a wide range of computing topics that include analog computing, artificial intelligence, artificial neural networks, audio computing, circuit complexity, combinatorial search, computational complexity theory, computational economics, computational geography, computational learning theory, computational meteorology, computational number theory, computer graphics, computer science education, data structures, design and analysis of algorithms, entertainment computing, fault-tolerant computing, game programming, game programming education, interconnection networks, load sharing, mathematical puzzles, mechatronics, packet routing, parallel computing, path planning, procedural content generation, philosophy of computing, randomized algorithms, real-time algorithms, robotics, software agents, sorting networks, video game cognitive assessment, and visualization of algorithms.